KallosP/Virtual-World/README.md

 # Virtual-World

-A simulated 2D world with various entities that have unique roles, actions, and animations.
+A simulated 2D world with a user-triggered event and various entities that have unique roles, actions, and animations.

 ## Entities/Rules
 | Image | Type | Role |